Philip Norman (author): Further writing and opinions on the Beatles

 Norman was interviewed in 1987 for a feature on George Harrison on the show West 57th, during which he stated that Harrison's view of the Beatles' history was the only reliable first-hand account, given Lennon's death seven years before.
-When asked for an explanation, Norman said that McCartney "rewrites history all the time" and Ringo Starr was unable to remember "He doesn't know.
+When asked for an explanation, Norman said that McCartney "rewrites history all the time" and Ringo Starr was unable to remember: "He doesn't know.
 He just... he drank, he smoked the joints, he had the girls and he drummed the drums... that was Ringo".

 Reporting on the British media's reaction to Harrison's death in November 2001, Spencer Leigh wrote that "the only sour note" had come from a piece written by Norman in The Sunday Times.
 According to Leigh, Norman's article "tore away at Harrison's memory" by branding him "a serial philanderer" and denigrating his standing as a humanitarian.

 In October 2008, Norman's 800-page book John Lennon: The Life was released to some controversy.
 According to Sean O'Hagan of The Observer, the tone of the book falls midway between the "extravagantly spiteful" narrative of Albert Goldman's 1988 biography The Lives of John Lennon and the "respectful, going-on adulatory" message of Ray Coleman's Lennon: The Definitive Biography, published in 1984.
 O'Hagan reported that Ono and McCartney, both of whom had co-operated with Norman during the book's creation, were displeased with the result.

 Norman's book on McCartney, titled Paul McCartney: The Biography, was published in 2016.
+His book on Brian Epstein, Mr. Moonlight: Brian Epstein and the Making of the Beatles, was published in 2026.